Schreinemaker's analysis: Metastable extensions

-Morey-Schreinemaker Coincidence Theorem
+Morey–Schreinemaker coincidence theorem

-The Morey-Schreinemaker Coincidence Theorem states that for every univariant line that passes through the invariant point, one side is stable and the other is metastable.
+The Morey–Schreinemaker coincidence theorem states that for every univariant line that passes through the invariant point, one side is stable and the other is metastable.
 The invariant point marks the boundary of the stable and metastable segments of a reaction line.

-Phase Rule
+Phase rule

 An invariant point is defined as a representation of an invariant system (0 degrees of freedom by Gibbs' phase rule) by a point on a phase diagram.

 A univariant line thus represents a univariant system with 1 degree of freedom.
 Two univariant lines can then define a divariant area with 2 degrees of freedom.

-Metastable Extensions Rule
+Metastable extensions rule

-From the Morey-Schreinemaker Coincidence Theorem, Schreinemaker's Rules can be determined.
+From the Morey–Schreinemaker coincidence theorem, Schreinemaker's rules can be determined.
 These rules can be used in the creation of an accurate phase diagram where both axes are intensive thermodynamic variables.

-There are many correct collections of "Schreinemaker's Rules" and the choice to use a given set of rules depends on the nature of the phase diagrams being created.
-Due to the phrasing of the Morey-Schreinemaker Coincidence Theorem, only one rule is essential to the Schreinemaker's Rules.
+There are many correct collections of "Schreinemaker's rules" and the choice to use a given set of rules depends on the nature of the phase diagrams being created.
+Due to the phrasing of the Morey–Schreinemaker coincidence theorem, only one rule is essential to the Schreinemaker's rules.
 This is the so-called metastable extensions rule:

 The metastable extension of the [phase-absent] reaction must fall in the sector in which that phase is stable in all possible assemblages.

 This rule is geometrically sound in the construction of phase diagrams since for every metastable reaction, there must be a phase that is relatively stable.
-This phase must be the one which does not participate in the reaction and is therefore not consumed as a reactant or formed as a product, thus being "stable."
+This phase must be the one which does not participate in the reaction and is therefore not consumed as a reactant or formed as a product, thus being "stable".

-Some collections of Schreinemaker's Rules will contain the following, additional, basic statements:
+Some collections of Schreinemaker's rules will contain the following, additional, basic statements: